Geography and Philosophy

 Keith received the Outstanding Contribution Award from the Financial Planning Association of Minnesota.
 Among other virtues, they cited Keith’s work developing their of Code of Ethics courses, and his knowledge, energy and wisdom.
 He also received the prestigious Heart of Financial Planning Award, presented by the National Financial Planning Association.

-We are extraordinarily pleased to honor Keith Loveland’s professional excellence, his contributions to the College of Liberal Arts and the Philosophy Department with this Outstanding Alumni Award.
+We are extraordinarily pleased to honor Keith Loveland’s professional excellence, his contributions to the College of Liberal Arts and the Philosophy program with this Outstanding Alumni Award.

 (Above provided by Jason Ford, Department Head, pictured top — right — with Loveland)